mlswg/mls-protocol/draft-ietf-mls-protocol.md

 application even though they can have much longer lifetimes than other ClientInitKeys.

-This extension MUST be always present in an MLS ClientInitKey.
+This extension MUST always be present in a ClientInitKey.

 ## Tree Hashes